-Packed with vegetables and creamy cheese, this easy Crock Pot Vegetable Lasagna is a crowd-pleaser.
+This easy Crock Pot Vegetable Lasagna is a crowd-pleaser packed with vegetables and creamy cheese.
 Choose your favorite combination of vegetables and make this healthy, vegetarian slow cooker recipe today.

 The perfect tender pasta coated in marinara sauce and loaded with richly slow roasted vegetables and cheese creates the perfect meal.
 Definitely a Healthy Crock Pot recipe!